-Communication will take place using various interactive tools (Email, Dropbox, and News item area) and may include both real and virtual time (Web Rooms are real time, and may be used for online Office Hours and lectures).
-Use your college email account (either Outlook or D2L) when communicating with me - this is college policy.
+Communication will take place using various interactive tools (Email, Dropbox, and News item area) and may include both real and virtual time (Web Rooms are real time and may be used for online Office Hours and lectures).
+Please use your college email account (either Outlook or D2L) when communicating with me - this is college policy.
 Brazosport College requires that I reply to BC email only.
-Please contact me if you have any concerns or questions.

 Feedback on assignments is another way in which I communicate with students.
+I do this through the comment section when applicable or as needed.
 Be sure to read any and all feedback on assignments and make any adjustments needed for future assignments.

-I will respond to emails sent during the week (Monday-Friday) within 24 hours and over the weekend (Saturday and Sunday) and holidays within 48 hours.
+I will respond to emails sent during the week within 24-48 hours and over the weekend within 48 hours.